mulfvik/OpenUIforCforUE/README.md

 ## Features (more is to come)

- * World settings - Fog and Time/Month
+ * Settings - Fog and Time/Month
  * Layers - Show/Hide and Fly To
  * Metadata infowindow
  * Screenshot